Kayra/spotify-tools/README.md

 make start
 ```

-Connect to the api Docker container bash (while the application is running):
+Connect to the API Docker container bash (while the application is running):

 ```bash
 make api-shell
 ```

-Connect to the api Mongo client (while the application is running):
+Connect to the API Mongo client (while the application is running):

 ```bash
 make mongo-shell
 ```

-#### Client
+#### Web Client

 Install node modules: